Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 Released in 2018, Jordan B. Peterson’s 12 Rules for Life combines ancient wisdom with recent scientific discoveries as he presents a dozen useful (and arguably, universal) rules for us to lead more fulfilling lives.

-Rather than solely preach, Peterson uses logic and reason to stimulate us to think deeper about life’s greater meaning.
-He also throws in quite a bit of humor, making this book both an intellectual and fun read.
+Rather than preach, Peterson uses logic and reason to stimulate us to think deeper about life’s greater meaning.
+He also throws in some humor, making this book both an intellectual and fun read.

 A long-time nonfiction favorite, I find Carl Sagan’s Cosmos to be just as awe-inspiring today as it ever was.
-My admiration of space grew thanks to reading this book.
+My love for space grew thanks to reading this book.

 Cosmos takes you on a grand journey across fourteen billion years of cosmic evolution – and the marvel of life that ensued from it.
 With his iconic poetic prose, Sagan passionately explores everything from Egyptian hieroglyphics to the continuous scientific discovery of new galaxies.
 In addition, he covers how societal attitudes towards space exploration have changed over the decades.